 But they cost more.
 So people don't use them unless they need them.
 Vapers who use mech mods need to use IMR (or INR ) batteries so if there is a problem, and the battery fails, it shouldn't cause a mech mod to explode.
 The IMR battery will just basically stop working or release some gas.
 Just make sure the mod has adequate vent holes.

 If you're going to use a mech mod, you have to be able to calculate how many amps you are going to ask your battery to safely provide.
 Then you have to look at what the "continuous" amp rating is for the battery.

-So if you battery is rated at 15 amps continuous discharge, you should not build anything that requires the battery to provide more than about 13 Amps.
-You should Always leave a little "headroom" or safety margin.
+So if you battery is rated at 20 amps continuous discharge, you should not build anything that requires the battery to provide more than about 18 Amps.
+You should ALWAYS leave a little "headroom" or safety margin.

 In review, when you build your coil and fire it on your mod, it will draw a specific amount of current (amps) from the battery.
 That current must not be more than the total amps in continuous discharge rate of the battery, or very bad things could happen.